Ishaaq bin Ahmed

-Sheikh Ishaaq purportedly traveled from Yemen to Somaliland in the 12th or 13th century, where he is supposed to have married into the Somali Dir clan.
+According to tradition, Sheikh Ishaaq traveled from Arabia to Somaliland in the 10th or 11th century, where he married two women; one from the local Dir clan and the other from the neighbouring Harari people.
+He sired eight sons who are the common ancestors of the Isaaq clan-family.
 He is said to have settled in what is today the Erigavo District, and to have established his capital at Maydh.
-The stories surrounding Sheikh Ishaaq have played an important role in establishing and reinforcing the Arab and Muslim identity of the Isaaq clan.
+He remained in Maydh until his death.